BlueBoxWare/LibGDXPlugin/README.md

 [Android Studio](https://developer.android.com/studio/index.html).
 You can install the plugin [from the Jetbrains Plugin Repository](https://plugins.jetbrains.com/plugin/8509).

+For running and building the plugin from source, see [FromSource](FromSource.md).

 This plugin needs a recent version of the official [Kotlin plugin](https://plugins.jetbrains.com/plugin/6954) to be installed (even if you only use Java), so install and/or enable that plugin first.